Internet-Draft | QUIC event definitions for qlog | November 2023 |

 event is used to track progress through QUIC's

 complex handshake and connection close procedures.
-It is intended to provide
+It has Base importance

 Definition:¶